speedhs/Lost-Ones/README.md

 A third-person game about two wolves trying to connect to each other.
 This game was made for the 2021.1 Brackeys game jam in one week.

-Tips
+Tip
-1.You can break the glass in this game by dashing.
+You can break the glass in this game by dashing.
 And you can dash by hitting "E" while jumping.
-2.Only the black wolf can dash and only the white wolf can double jump.

 Important Controls
 Moving: WASD